-- Struggles with everyday tasks (i.e. basic hygiene)
+- Struggling with everyday tasks (i.e. basic hygiene)

 Other dangers of benzo use occur when people mix benzos with substances such as alcohol, opiates, and marijuana.
-Emergency room staff have seen a significant jump in patients coming through the doors overdosing from a combination of benzos and alcohol.
+Emergency room staff have seen a significant jump in patients coming overdosing from a combination of benzos and alcohol.

 You will complete an intake procedure and be given a tour of the facility.
 During this time, the detox staff will inquire about your substance use history and get any pertinent medical data.
 This will also be your opportunity to discuss any questions or concerns you may have about the detox process.
 You will be paired with a counselor who will oversee your stay at the facility.
 We will also show you to your accommodations and ensure that you are comfortable.

 As it is with other addiction treatments, benzo detox is the first stage of addiction rehab.
 Doctors can either help patients wean down the doses or temporarily switch to longer-acting benzos and lower the dosages gradually.
 Abruptly stopping can be dangerous, or bring on withdrawal symptoms too quickly and too intense.
 That is why it can be risky to go through benzo detox without medical supervision.

 Not only is it safer to go through medically-assisted benzo detox treatment, but it is a way to avoid unnecessary, additional suffering.
 During the medically-assisted benzo detox, doctors can prescribe medication to help manage symptoms without making addiction worse or trigger more side effects.
 That way, patients will experience less discomfort while also avoiding more serious symptoms, like seizures, that might cause more complications.

 Symptoms During Benzo Detox